CityOfBoston/budget.boston.gov/index.md

 ---
 layout: bos_content
 title: Executive Summary
+components:
-breadcrumbs:
+- breadcrumbs:
   - title: Home
     url: "/"
   - title: Budget
     url: "/budget"
   - current: Executive Summary
   - published: 2/15/17
-intro:
+- intro:
   - title: Executive Summary
     short_desc: >
       <div>"This budget is a manifestation of my vision for a
       Thriving, Healthy, and Innovative Boston."</div>
       <div>- Martin J. Walsh, Mayor</div>
     description: >
       Mayor Walsh presented a balanced budget that maintains high levels of support in critical areas such as education and public safety, makes limited strategic investments, continues the City's commitment to addressing its long-term liabilities, and builds on the Administration's record of strong fiscal management.
 This is made possible by the Administration's achievement of efficiencies and savings.
       The City's data-driven managerial approach was recently validated by the affirmation of Boston's triple A bond rating.
     sidebar_menu: true
-text_block:
+- text_block:
   - title: Introduction
     body: >
       At the time Mayor Walsh took office, the City of Boston had successfully